Getting Started

 `;

-These type definitions are incredibly simple, defining the two previously described node labels, and a relationship "ACTED_IN" between the two.
-When generated, the schema will allow you to execute queries actors and movies to read data from the database.
+Note that these type definitions only define the node labels "Actor" and "Movie", and a relationship "ACTED_IN" between the two.
+When the schema is generated, you can then execute queries for actors and movies to read data from the database.

 Create an instance of Neo4jGraphQL